zzzprojects/docs/learndapper.com/pages/bulk-operations/index.md

 This library is not free but is the fastest way to save your data.
 In addition, you save development time (so money) as you don't have to write any SQL statements and unit tests for those bulk operations.

-You can find more information on their official [website](https://dapper-plus.net/)

 Like Dapper, Dapper Plus extends your `IDbConnection` interface but with high-performance bulk operations:

 ```csharp